The sustainable production of energy, food, chemicals and materials is a major challenge for us today and for future

 Degree structure and studies

 The Master's Programme in Biorefineries is a two-year, distance learning programme.
-In addition to virtual instruction, the programme includes a few of contact teaching days (seminars, laboratory work, etc.) each academic year on the Lappeenranta campus.
+In addition to virtual instruction, the programme includes a few contact teaching days (seminars, laboratory work, etc.) each academic year on the Lappeenranta campus.

 The programme leads to the degree of Master of Science in Technology, M.Sc.
 (Tech.), which is 120 ECTS credits.

 The programme includes core, advanced specialisation, minor and elective studies.

-Core studies include introduction courses to M.Sc. studies and research activities in the field of biorefineries and chemical engineering in general.
+Core studies, 13 ECTS credits, include introduction courses to M.Sc. studies and research activities in the field of biorefineries and chemical engineering in general.
 They also include studies on the connection between technology and society.